SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Introduction

-In summary, this work presents SimLab, a cloud-based platform that facilitates simulation-based evaluation of conversational information access agents.
-We describe the requirements for such a platform that guide its design and implementation.
-The first release of SimLab, including an initial evaluation task, is available at \url{https://iai-group.github.io/simlab/}.\footnote{The implementation of the platform is available at: \url{https://github.com/iai-group/simlab}}
+In summary, this work presents SimLab, a cloud-based platform that facilitates simulation-based evaluation of CIA agents as well as the development of user simulators, detailing the requirements that guided its design and implementation.
+The first release of SimLab, including an initial evaluation task, is available at \mbox{\url{https://iai-group.github.io/simlab/}}, with the corresponding implementation at \mbox{\url{https://github.com/iai-group/simlab}}.